Want to learn how to write an epilogue that works? First, you need to understand why so many epilogues don’t work.

-Instead of offering a pat summary of extraneous post-story events, Gibson’s epilogue presents a single dramatized scene, in which she masterfully avoids tying her story up in a neat little package, but, instead, manages to both answer the reader’s salient questions and still leave them with a sense that the characters’ lives will continue after the back cover has been closed on the story.
-If we want to create fiction that lives, this sense of continuation should be a key factor when considering whether our stories require epilogues.
+Instead of offering a pat summary of extraneous post-story events, Gibson’s epilogue presents a single dramatized scene (3), in which she masterfully avoids tying her story up in a neat little package (4), but, instead, manages to both answer the reader’s salient questions and still leave them with a sense that the characters’ lives will continue (5) after the back cover has been closed on the story.